Pull Request Testing

 Pull Request Testing runs tests against every preview deployment and posts results as a GitHub comment.
 You can run two kinds of tests on each PR, and they work side by side:

-Test group runs - a predefined test group runs against the preview URL.
+- Regression testing - a predefined test group runs against the preview URL.
 Great for catching regressions in existing application flows.

 Prerequisites